What animals make the best

 These lizards come from a semi-tropical environment, while a leopard gecko comes from a drier one.
 Both gecko species are also arboreal and would thrive in a vertical enclosure.
 Leos are terrestrial and would need wide ground space to suit their activities.

-It will be impossible to balance humidity, temperature, and other environmental requirements in one tank to keep them healthy.
+It will be impossible to balance humidity, temperature, and other environmental requirements in one

-This scenario will result in compromising the health and very lives of all inhabitants in the tank.
+This scenario will result in compromising the health and very lives of all inhabitants in the

 Contrary to many articles online, forcing a leo to room with a bearded dragon is a bad idea.